- CrashPlan for Home

 - Security.
 With security measures for transmission, account access, password protection, and encryption, your files are protected.

 - Ease of access.
-Restore files from the CrashPlan app, a web browser, or the CrashPlan mobile app wherever and whenever you need them.
+Restore files from the CrashPlan app or a web browser wherever and whenever you need them.

 - Reliability.
 Our data centers are all equipped with physical access security, 24/7 monitoring, power redundancy, climate controls, and fire suppression systems that guarantee very high availability and resistance to failure.

 As part of your 30-day trial, you can start backing up to CrashPlan Central right away.
 After 30 days, you do need a subscription in order to keep backing up to CrashPlan Central.

 We'll cover how to back up to CrashPlan Central in the next chapter of this getting started guide.

 External hard drive

 Backing up to an external hard drive is another popular destination, particularly for people who already have one available.
 Destinations that are located physically near the computer you are backing up have a number of advantages, including: